‘Free Urself’ Rides the Crest of Prince’s Final Tidal Wave

 “Free Urself” was the last non-album single Prince released during his lifetime.
 It serves as an unintentional epilogue to his life and career.
 “How did we get here? / How did we get this far?” he sings over a jubilant synth melody that would have fit right in as a “Raspberry Beret” b-side.
 “Free yourself, but save a place for me.”

 The theme of freedom, the importance of which he sang about decades earlier on the 1999 track "Free," potentially also alludes to the peace he made with Warner Bros.
-Records at this time; when they fell on bad terms 20 years prior, he infamously scrawled the word “Slave” on his face.
+Records at this time -- 20 years after he infamously scrawled the word “Slave” on his face.